txmbrs/icytower-wii/README.md

 A homebrew port of the classic 2001 platformer Icy Tower for the Nintendo Wii and Wii U vWii.

-This project includes Wii controller support, custom character support, and a Tower Mods system for changing the look and feel of the game.

 > [!WARNING]
 > This repository does not include the original Icy Tower graphics and sound files.
 You must provide them from a legally obtained copy of the original PC game.